joanel/GA-2017-spring-DS-course/README.md

 <!--		* Our very own Kevin McAlear's [Hater News DAT project](http://haternews.co/?network=twitter) on the GA gallery
 -->
 **Homework:**
-* Due Dec 7
+* Due Mar 22
 	* Read through the information about the course project information to familiarize yourself with the [requirements](project/README.md) and [example projects](/project/project_examples/README.md).
 Start thinking about what question you would like to answer in your project.
 		* Types of data ([slides](slides/01_types_of_data.pdf)) and [public data sources](project/public_data.md)
-* Due Dec 12
+* Due Mar 27
 	* Review each concept and each line of code in these files of python code: [00_python_beginner_workshop.py](code/00_python_beginner_workshop.py) and [00_python_intermediate_workshop.py](code/00_python_intermediate_workshop.py).
 Complete the coding exercises in the files: If you don't feel comfortable with any of the content (excluding the "requests" and "APIs" sections), you should spend some time before July 6 practicing Python.
 Use your resources such as documentation, searches, the class Slack to get help if you get stuck.
+	* To turn in homework,  attach files to a personal message in Slack to Jim Byers and Brandon
-Here are some additional resources:
+	* Here are some additional resources:
 	    * [Introduction to Python](http://introtopython.org/) does a great job explaining Python essentials and includes tons of example code.
 	    * If you like learning from a book, [Python for Informatics](http://www.pythonlearn.com/html-270/) has useful chapters on strings, lists, and dictionaries.
 	    * If you prefer interactive exercises, try these lessons from [Codecademy](http://www.codecademy.com/en/tracks/python): "Python Lists and Dictionaries" and "A Day at the Supermarket".